tomncooper/CSC8101-Documentation/spark-streaming/spark-streaming-coursework-spec.md

 ### Running streaming jobs on the cluster

-To run your job on the spark cluster, change the master argument supplied to the SparkContext object from `master="Local[2]"` to `master="CLUSTER_IP"`.
+To run your job on the spark cluster, change the master argument supplied to the SparkContext object from `master="Local[2]"` to `master="52.213.206.26"`.

 You will also need set the Cassandra address key in the SparkConf object to point at your VM's IP address.
+If you are using the Python [stub file](stub.py) as the basis of your program then change `localhost` in the following line to match the public IP address of your VM:

+`sp_conf.set("spark.cassandra.connection.host", "localhost")`

 ### Hints